supertokens/supertokens-node/CONTRIBUTING.md

 1. Before submitting a pull request make sure all tests have passed
     - In the directory `supertokens-root` start the testing environment
       - `./startTestingEnv  --wait`
-    - In the directory `supertokens-node` run all tests make sure they pass
+    - In the directory `supertokens-node` run all tests to make sure they pass
       - `INSTALL_PATH=../supertokens-root npm test`
       ![node tests passing](https://github.com/jscyo/supertokens-logo/blob/master/images/supertokens-node-tests-passing.png)